Workshop Weeks: July 23-27 and July 30 – August 3 2017

 - Thomas Pfeiffer has over 14 years modeling instruction experience at Bellows Free Academy, Vermont

-All week 1 participants will be introduced to the Modeling Method as a systematic approach to the design of curriculum and instruction.
+All week 1 participants in chemistry and physics will be introduced to the Modeling Method as a systematic approach to the design of curriculum and instruction.
 Participants will be instructed on computer hardware and software selection, techniques for laboratory data collection and analysis, and internet use to help them become experts on the best uses of technology in education.
 Participants will be given techniques to deliver in-service training and help in strengthening local teacher alliances.
 Week 2 participants must have received at least one week of modeling instruction previously as they are more content heavy and require modeling instruction foundation.

-Biology Week 1 Workshop Description
+Biology Two Week Workshop Description

 Chemistry Two Week Workshop Description